chef-boneyard/chef-rfc/rfc034-ruby-193-eol.md

 # Ruby Version Deprecation Policy

-Establishes a rolling version policy for Chef and ChefDK and the assocated ecosystem (berkhelf, test-kitchen, etC).
+Establishes a rolling version policy for Chef and ChefDK and the associated ecosystem (berkshelf, test-kitchen, etc).

 ## Motivation